chromice/ae/documentation/index.md

 ### Configuring Composer

-If you are using [Composer](https://getcomposer.org), make sure your <samp>composer.json</samp> references this repository AND has æ added as a requirement:
+If you are using [Composer](https://getcomposer.org), make sure your <samp>composer.json</samp> references this repository and has æ added as a requirement:

 ```json
 {